tardate/LittleArduinoProjects/Electronics101/TemperatureSensors/LM35/README.md

 ## Notes

-This circuit uses an LM35 Precision Centigrade Temperature Sensor to measure ambient temperature, and display the result on a Nokia 5110 comptible LCD.
+This circuit uses an LM35 Precision Centigrade Temperature Sensor to measure ambient temperature, and display the result on a Nokia 5110 compatible LCD.

 The LM35 is part of a series of easy to use temperature sensors: